rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 The last/top-most section in the list/stack of open sections will be referred to as the "current section".
 A reference to this section, provided by the global `Section currentSection` variable, will be used to associate each node.
+This `currentSection` variable must be used to set the parent section of the subsequent node that is going to be entered entered next.

 Note that an explicit reference variable is optional, if an implementation chooses to maintain an explicit stack of open sections.
 That is, because the